|Ammerman - Eastern - Grant

 |TOTAL CREDITS REQUIRED||64-67|

 |*||Criminal Justice courses do not fulfill a social science requirement.|

-a) If a philosophy course is selected to fulfill the Humanities Elective I, students can select one of the following to fulfill the Humanities Elective II: philosophy, foreign language, English, communications, or any other Humanities course designated "HUM" except HUM130.
+a) If a philosophy course is selected to fulfill the Humanities Elective I, students can select one of the following to fulfill the Humanities Elective II: philosophy, foreign language, English, communications, art, music, theatre, or any other Humanities course designated "HUM" except HUM130.

 b) If a foreign language course is selected to fulfill the Humanities Elective I, students must fulfill the Humanities Elective II by selecting either the next higher course in the same foreign language or a philosophy course.

 |‡||To be selected from ANT101, ANT105, ANT203, ANT205, ANT211, GEO101, GEO102, GEO103, HIS107, HIS110, HIS118, HIS119, HIS120, POL107, or POL111.|